Brand voice

 Advanced

-At an advanced level, brand voice is developed through linguistic frameworks, tone-of-voice guidelines, and audience analysis.
-It blends stylistic choices such as sentence structure, vocabulary, and pacing with psychological insights about how target audiences interpret language.
+Brand voice is developed through linguistic frameworks, tone-of-voice guidelines, and audience analysis.
+It blends stylistic choices such as sentence structure, vocabulary, and pacing with psychological insights into how target audiences interpret language.

 Organisations often document brand voice in detailed style guides.
-These guides include tone variations for different contexts, examples of preferred phrases, and rules for adapting the voice across multiple markets while maintaining consistency.
+These guides outline tone variations for different contexts, examples of preferred phrases, and rules for adapting the voice across multiple markets while maintaining consistency.

 Metrics